Arzhura/MicroDigi_students/README.md

-# MicroDigi_students
+# Digital Twins
-Here you can upload all the idea that you had on the digital twin project named MicroDigi.
-The official MicroDigi is not yet accessible.
+Here you can upload youe ideas on the digital twins of the ocean.
 To add an idea:
 - Create a file with your idea "name_idea.txt"
 - Add it either with command line: